aiidateam/AEP/base_iterator/README.md

-IMPORTANT_NOTE_2: In the current implementation, for each parameter in `_params_lookup`, the allowed values (that will be passed by users in the list of `iterate_over`) are tight to the definition of the `parse_func`, but, in any case, they will be tranformed internally in aiida data nodes.
+IMPORTANT_NOTE_2: In the current implementation, for each parameter in `_params_lookup`, the allowed values (that will be passed by users in the list of `iterate_over`) are tight to the definition of the `parse_func`, but, in any case, they will be transformed internally in aiida data nodes.
 This means that:
 `iterate_over = {Ecut : [100,200]}` will produce during serialization a node Int(100) and Int(200) and store
 the corresponding pk.
 This allows maximum flexibility to pass any storable object, but has the downside to create several nodes.

-Example SiestaIterator
+Example of the use of `_params_lookup` is the [SiestaIterator](https://github.com/albgar/aiida_siesta_plugin/blob/develop/aiida_siesta/workflows/iterate.py)

 #### The method `iteration_input`